About Summer & Winter School

 - ensure you have correctly filled in a Fee HELP form - if you choose Fee HELP

 - check the timetable regularly as all alterations are posted on the website.

 - check that you do not have a timetable clash

 - be aware of the student code of conduct

-The Summer School staff will endeavour to provide
+Summer School staff provide:

-- accurate timely advice on Summer School policy
+- accurate advice on Summer School policy

 - general study advice on faculty rules, degree programs and referral information.

 - assist and resolve enrolment or fees problems